fatiando/2023-kegs/extended-abstract/README.md

 )
 ```

-These small examples showcase how the tools available in the forementioned
+This example showcases how the tools available in the aforementioned
 libraries can be used together to process gravity data.
-The full code for running this example, in addition with more detailed
+The full code for running this example, along with a more detailed
-explanation of the process, can be found in https://www.fatiando.org/tutorials.
+explanation of the steps, can be found in https://www.fatiando.org/tutorials.
 Figures were produced using pyGMT (Uieda, 2022).